 The Gulf blue crab salad with watermelon is a story in its own right.
 Compressed, fresh, grilled, marinated, pickled, preserved, made-into-a-vinaigrette and cut into ribbons, the watermelon and cantaloupe showcase the versatility of beautiful local produce.
 The dish comes together with a curried aioli, Vietnamese bánh xèo’ tuille, and cashews complementing the sweet and savory crab and watermelon profile.
 It’s a salute to NOLA’s international influences.

-Despite the short nature of our visit, we felt at home at August and appreciated the expectation that we would jump into service whenever needed.
-Thank you Chef Todd and team for having us in your kitchen and showing us the depth and breadth of the culinary program at August.
+Despite the short nature of our visit, we felt at home at August and appreciated the expectation that we would jump into service whenever needed, thank you!

 For more food photos, adventures and stories from the travels, visit Sayat and Laura’s instagram at @LauraAndSayat.